miofri/Integrify-ECommerce-Project/README.md

 ![TypeScript](https://img.shields.io/badge/TypeScript-v.4-green)
 ![MUI](https://img.shields.io/badge/MUI-v.5.13.2-blue)

 E-Commerce project for Integrify's front-end module.
-This project is deployed in [vercel](https://fs15-frontend-project-one.vercel.app).
+This project is deployed in [vercel](https://fs15-frontend-project-one. vercel.app).

+This project uses [Platzi Fake Store API](https://fakeapi.platzi.com/) which allows API users to do create, update, and delete requests for usernames and products, which may lead to broken images or nonsensical names/descriptions.

 ## Learning outcome
-- Learned how to use Redux, why and when we should use is vs useState for example.
+- Learned how to use Redux, why and when we should use it vs useState.
-- Deepened my undestanding of Typescript and why it's beneficial
+- Deepened my undestanding of Typescript and why it's beneficial.
 - Learned more about MUI & enjoyed the ease of use that comes with it.

 ## Project requirements